My increasingly adequate website

 Another blow is struck against the mythical elitist Marx when the author demonstrates time and time again Marx's dedication to the education of the working class.
 Men like Willich wanted to turn the Communist League into an organization of plotters whose conspiracies would ignite the revolt of the working class.
 Marx instead fought to preserve this organization and the as means for educating and organizing the working class.
 To this end he invested considerable time in lecturing, particularly on economics, of which he always was careful to speak clearly.
 Knowing that clear speaking wouldn't always be enough, Marx quizzed his audience to make sure that they considered and understood the material.
 He did all of this even though he routinely spent the better part of his day in the reading room of the National Library!
 And when the publication of the French translation of Das Kapital had to be delivered to the public in installments due to the financial difficulties of the publisher, Marx remarked that "this work will be more accessible to the working class in this form, and for me that consideration takes precedence of all others."

 A second pair of charges hurled against Marx are even more remarkable for the fact that they completely contradict each other: on the one hand, it's sometimes said that Marx allowed his family to languish in poverty while he diligently avoided work.
 On the other hand, it's occasionally claimed that Marx and his family lived a proper Victorian life of opulence while the workers he cared so much for starved and shivered.
 Indeed, the author writes a good deal about the dire straits the Marx family found itself in when living in London.
 We are told that their poverty was so great that several of the children died (as was common in proletarian families of the day), meat was a rarity, and at one point Karl Marx was forced to stay indoors all winter because he had to sell his coat!
 Marx made a living at times by writing on foreign affairs for the capitalist press, but their interest in the matters Marx knew most about was not always long-lived.
 Consequently, for many years Marx's financial security, such as it was, depended on Engels, who was forced to work a job he despised in order to ensure that his compatriot could at least count on having the merest sustenance.
 Nicolaievsky and his co-author make it obvious that Marx was a loving, dedicated father and husband who did his utmost to support his family.
-His failing, such as it was, was the inability to find work; those who fault him for this reveal their own inability to understand the misery of 19th-century England or the fact that some men, such as Marx, will not abandon their convictions for money (as Marx probably could've done by writing handsome lies).
+His failing, such as it was, was the inability to find work; those who fault him for this reveal their own inability to understand the misery of 1800s England or the fact that some men, such as Marx, will not abandon their convictions for money (as Marx probably could've done by writing handsome lies).

 Nicolaievsky melds the political and the personal in instances where the political implications of the personal are obvious.
 For instance, he demolishes the undying misconception that Marx was the first communist, or even the first communist to strike out in the vein he did.
 Even as late as 1842 Marx vehemently denied accusations that he was a communist.
 Nicolaievsky points to Ludwig Gall as a forerunner of Marx; Gall was particularly exceptional in that he anticipated the language of the Communist Manifesto in 1835, 13 years before that seminal rallying-cry of the exploited was put to paper.
 In charting the personal and political development of Marx in the 30s and 40s, our author clearly evinces that Marx, far from inventing communism in his own prodigious mind, was merely the best of an entire generation of men and women who revolted against the degrading and impoverishing tendencies of capitalism.